-The National Bank for Agriculture and Rural Development (NABARD) will conduct Grade- A and Grade- B exams in June this year.
+The National Bank for Agriculture and Rural Development (NABARD) will conduct the Phase 1 of NABARD Grade- A (Assistant Manager) exam in February 2020.
 Candidates preparing for the same must focus on Agriculture and Rural Development section of the paper, as it covers an important portion of the syllabus.
 It is important that you go through proper notes and build a clear concept of the subject.
 For that, today, we are providing you with NABARD lectures notes that features Methods and Importance of Water Conservation.
 Read on to know all about it.

 What is Water Conservation?

 Water conservation is the practice of using water efficiently to reduce unnecessary usage.
 It refers to the development, control and preservation of water resources, both groundwater and surface, and prevention of pollution.